dexie/Dexie.js/addons/dexie-export-import/README.md

 Much smaller in size, but also much lighter than dexie-export-import.

-[Indexeddb-export-import](https://github.com/Polarisation/indexeddb-export-import) can be better choice if...
+[Indexeddb-export-import](https://github.com/Polarisation/indexeddb-export-import) can be better choice if:

-* ...your data contains no Dates, ArrayBuffers, TypedArrays or Blobs (only objects, strings, numbers, booleans and arrays).
+* your data contains no Dates, ArrayBuffers, TypedArrays or Blobs (only objects, strings, numbers, booleans and arrays).
-* ...your database is small enough to fit in RAM on your target devices.
+* your database is small enough to fit in RAM on your target devices.

-Dexie-export-import tries to scale and support
+Dexie-export-import was build to scale when exporting large databases without consuming much RAM.
+It does also support importing/exporting exotic types.

 # Usage